BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 their races still etched into their brains.
 Desperate to spill the blood of their most bitter enemies, these Orcs are unleashed upon the ranks of Dwarves, Men and Elves, intent on destroying every single one of them.*

-*It is not just Orcs that Azog commands â€” he also has a host of fearsome warbeasts at his disposal.
+*It is not just Orcs that Azog commands — he also has a host of fearsome warbeasts at his disposal.
 Huge Trolls march forth from Gundabad, armed with crude wooden clubs or sharpened gauntlets used to cleave through enemy ranks with frightening ease.
 Some Trolls are so large, they can be fitted with a whole catapult upon their back.
 It is these that Azog uses to smash through the walls of Dale, allowing his warriors to flood the city.
 Although not as big as Trolls, Ogres are an imposing threat, smashing aside Dwarves and Men in order to bring death to Azog's enemies.*

 *From the north, a second army approaches.
 Bolg has ridden to Mount Gundabad in order to bring forth the vast legions that lie within the fortress' iron walls.
 Alongside the numerous Gundabad Orc Warriors run the Gundabad Berserkers, hulking Orcs wielding brutal and wicked-looking weapons.
 War Bats flock from the caves of the mountains.
 These dread creatures have been bred specifically for war and their razor-sharp talons will see to the deaths of Dwarves and Elves alike.*